De La Salle College, Malvern: Campuses

-There are three campuses, Tiverton, Kinnoull and Holy Eucharist, all within Malvern.
+There are two campuses, Tiverton and Kinnoull, all in Malvern.
 Because of their proximity and for government funding reasons they are considered one campus.

-Approximately 430 students in years 10–12 occupy Kinnoull Campus, adjacent to Malvern Cricket Ground and Malvern Library.
-The site was purchased in 1955, and was initially a junior campus until it was established as the senior campus in 1984.
-De La Salle offer multiple pathways including VCE, VET and VCAL Facilities include a chapel, Saint Miguel lecture theatre, amphitheatre, library, oval, and a cafeteria style canteen.
+The Kinnoull Campus is adjacent to the Malvern Cricket Ground at the end of Northbrook Avenue and Sorrett Avenue.
+The site was purchased in 1955, and was initially a junior campus for Grades 3 – Form 2 (Year 8).
+Facilities include a chapel, Saint Miguel lecture theatre, amphitheatre, library, oval, and a cafeteria style canteen.

-The Holy Eucharist Campus includes a dedicated Arts area, modern classrooms with up to date AV technology, a multipurpose school hall, bike and storage amenities, basketball court and located next door to the Holy Eucharist Parish Church.
-The campus offers an independent curriculum for year 9 students exclusively and is considered a formative year of personal development and growth for year 9 students prior to joining the Kinnoull Campus in Year 10.

-Tiverton Campus is located on High Street and is home to year 5–8 students.
-Facilities include recently refurbished classrooms, a Performing Arts Centre, gymnasium, weights room, basketball courts, a chapel, large library and dedicated arts and technology spaces.
-The Rheims centre is an advanced technical and science space opened in 2018.
+Tiverton Campus is located on High Street and is home to Years 10–12 students.
+Facilities include a Performing Arts Centre, gymnasium, weights room, basketball courts, chapel, library and dedicated arts and technology spaces.
+The Rheims Centre is an advanced technical and science space opened in 2018.